Get unlimited local news and information that matters to you.

 Bill Kamphausen was a Bellingham graphic designer, bartender

-William “Bill” Kamphausen poses with his dog (Photo courtesy of Berke Altan)
+William “Bill” Kamphausen poses with his dog, June, a Staffordshire terrier.
+The two were inseparable.
+Kamphausen died in a snowboarding accident on Dec.
+10 on Mount Baker.
+(Photo courtesy of Berke Altan)

 By Audra Anderson Assistant Editor